jacobawebb/PerformancePulse/README.md

-# ProcessorPulse
+# PerformancePulse

 ## Description
-ProcessorPulse is a comprehensive CPU benchmarking tool that evaluates single-threaded and multi-threaded performance, as well as memory access speed.
+PerformancePulse is a comprehensive CPU benchmarking tool that evaluates single-threaded and multi-threaded performance, as well as memory access speed.
 Customize test parameters and get detailed results saved to a text file for easy comparison.
 Run multiple tests to ensure accuracy and consistency.

 ## Features
 - **Single-Threaded Performance**: Measures the CPU's efficiency in handling single-threaded tasks using Fibonacci calculations.